pokyah/agrometeor-public/README.md

 2 ways :

 1. Download using this page and add to your R project folder (if you want to stay up-to-date, you will have to manually download the latest version of the scripts)
-2. From within R, source the required script from this github repository using.
+2. From within R, source the up-to-date version from this github repository.
 To do so, you will need this little snippet :

 ```R
 source_github <- function(github_url.chr) {